|

 Session length.
 Most parties and their counsel have the expectation and hope that their disputes will get resolved on the day appointed for the mediation.
 To that end, I do not schedule mediations for days when there would be any business or personal matters that would prevent me from going as long as the parties are willing and capable in order to get to a resolution.

 Release and settlement agreement.
 When the dispute is resolved, I strongly encourage the parties to sign an agreement that would be sufficient at least to support a motion for judgment should one party fail to perform.
-Often, one party's lawyer will bring a shell agreement that can be filled in and modified as necessary, either on their or my computer.
+Often, one party's lawyer will bring a shell agreement that can be filled in and modified as necessary.

 If a settlement is not reached during the mediation session, I continue to work for a resolution as long as the parties are willing until a settlement is obtained.
-There is no charge for this work, as it is included in my flat fee.
+There is no charge for this work in mediations done on a flat fee.